-The Arts and Culture Fund is made possible by The Spice Merchant and McClelland Inc., a grant from the Kansas Arts Commission, and through a general operating grant from the City of Wichita Arts & Cultural Services.
+The Arts and Culture Fund is made possible by The Spice Merchant, a grant from the Kansas Arts Commission, and through a general operating grant from the City of Wichita Arts & Cultural Services.

 -